jesselima/AsteroidRadar/README.md

 **The Asteroid side of the features:**

 - Get Asteroids data for the next 7 days.
 This data persists offline.
-- See Asteroids details uses also offline feature.
+- See Asteroids details.
+This also uses offline feature.
 - Asteroids details provides a link to NASA JPL Web site for more info about the asteroid.
-- New data is retrieved once a day on a background task.
+- New data is retrieved once a day on a background task by the WorkManager.
 When new data is retrieved, old data behind today is deleted.
 - Asteroids can be filtered by today or by current week.
 - Asteroids can be sorted by distance, by speed and by date.

 **The Pictures side of the features:**

 - Get Picture of the day for the last 10 days.
-Including.
-This data persists offline.
+The data persists offline.
-- Pictures are displayed in a format of gallery that you can swipe them around.
+- Pictures are displayed in a format of gallery that you can swipe them around from the main screen.
 - See picture details.
+- Play YouTube vídeos when the media of the day is a video.
 - Save pictures to favorites.
-- Load high definition image.
+- Load high definition image from the Picture details where it can be zoom in or out.
 - Zoom picture from picture details screen or from full screen (uses PhotoView https://github.com/Baseflow/PhotoView).
-- See picture high definition image in full screen.
 - Pictures can be filtered by favorites only or show all pictures.
 - Favorites pictures can be reset at once (all pictures) or one by one at the picture details screen.
 - Viewed images remains in the Picasso offline cache, so it can be viewed offline.
-- Picture can be viewed in full screen with drag and zoom in or out from full screen.
+- Picture in high definition can be viewed in full screen with drag and zoom in or out from full screen.
 - All favorite pictures can be viewed from a gallery.

 # Accessibility